bab3l/terraform-provider-netbox/docs/data-sources/contact_group.md

 page_title: "netbox_contact_group Data Source - terraform-provider-netbox"
 subcategory: ""
 description: |-
   Use this data source to get information about a contact group in Netbox.
+You can identify the contact group using id, slug, or name.
 ---

 # netbox_contact_group (Data Source)

 Use this data source to get information about a contact group in Netbox.
+You can identify the contact group using `id`, `slug`, or `name`.

 ## Example Usage